 Popular for their range of water sports, Loch Ken stretches for 9 miles to the northwest of Castle Douglas.
 As well as windsurfing, sailing, canoeing, power boating and kayaking, they also offer land-based activities, including laser tag, archery and climbing.

-Home to the Duke and Duchess of Buccleuch, Drumlanrig Castle is set in the 120,000 Queensbury Estate, complete with country park and Victorian Gardens.
+Home to the Duke and Duchess of Buccleuch, Drumlanrig Castle is set in the 120,000 Queensbury Estate, complete with a country park and Victorian Gardens.
 Built in the 17th century, this castle is perfect for a day of exploring, followed by a spot of rest and relaxation in their delicious tearoom!

-This romantic abbey is steeped in history, and stands remarkably complete despite Scotland’s turbulent past.
+This romantic abbey is steeped in history and stands remarkably complete despite Scotland’s turbulent past.
 Nestled between Criffel Hill and the glittering waters of the Solway Firth, this part of Scotland’s heritage is not to be missed.

 7Stanes Mountain Biking